changsongyang/windows-activation/posts/en/kms.md

 ---
+layout: doc
+outline: deep
-title: KMS Activation Method
+title: "KMS Activation Method"
-description: A guide to activating Windows and Office using the KMS method.
+description: "A guide to activating Windows and Office using the KMS method."
+date: 2023-08-17
+editLink: true
+head:
+  - - meta
+    - name: keywords
+      content: KMS, Office activator, Windows 10, Windows 11
 ---

 # Manual Activation with KMS

+> This guide explains how to activate Windows for 180 days using the Key Management Service (KMS) method.
+>
-This guide explains how to activate Windows for 180 days using the Key Management Service (KMS) method.
-This is an official activation channel provided by Microsoft for volume licensing and is a safe, reliable, and temporary activation solution.
+> This is an official activation channel provided by Microsoft for volume licensing and is a safe, reliable, and temporary activation solution.

 :::tip Prerequisites
 - A stable internet connection.